samofthex/sam-harrison-music/pages/discog/index.md

    image_fullwidth: "Bannergigs1.jpg"
 layout: page
 show_meta: false
-title: "Gig Diary"
+title: Discography"
-subheadline: "The totally freakishly awesome..."
+subheadline: "The freaky and fabulous folio of Sam Harrison Music"
 teaser: "'Here's my gig diary!!!
 There's some crazy stuff going down.
 Scroll through and see if I'm playing near you - if not, let me know where I should be playing, and I'll hook something up!.' "
 tags:
     - post format